idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 I see in this, as said near the start of this article, thus, John expressing his newfound style of phrasing, in paraphrasing the messengers, not a hint that DiscipleLoved is Lazarus.<br><br>

-So, John is seeing, due to authorial avoidance and Christ's signed authorship of Genesis 1-2:4, that the <b>Son</b> is the Light that shone out through the Spirit over the waters.<br><br>
+<b>So, John is seeing, due to authorial avoidance and Christ's signed authorship of Genesis 1-2:4, that the <i>Son</i> is the Light that shone out through the Spirit over the waters.</b><br><br>

 Without these premises, you don't naturally get to the conclusion John clearly reached that led him to phrase things as he did.<br><br>

 It's certainly possible John was revealing new information, but let's give God the grace of the ability to speak clearly using the rules of the initial target "language culture" -- the rules that *do* lead to these conclusions, even if they might not seem immediately obvious if you aren't paying close attention, as John would.</blockquote>

-I then summarized other arguments that show that if we do take out the John=DiscipleLoved premise, we can still argue for some kind of plurality within the Godhead in Genesis, but it wouldn't be so simple to see that it's three (and three Persons specifically).
+I then summarized other arguments in the long article that show that if we do take out the John=DiscipleLoved premise, we can still argue for some kind of plurality within God in Genesis, but it wouldn't be so simple to see that it's three (and three Persons specifically).
 Some of it stands without NT at all, but it's strengthened by the John premise.

 So think twice before thinking it doesn't matter whether it's John or Lazarus.

-Also, in this case, given that Genesis is obviously the prior context, I'd say the evidential direction is the other way around to an extent, and it's this evidence that backs up that John is DiscipleLoved.
+Also, in this case, given that Genesis is obviously the prior context, I'd say the evidential direction is the other way around to an extent, and it's this evidence that backs up that John is DiscipleLoved and the author of John.
 (Or at the least, it shows that to be more internally consistent than Laz=DiscipleLoved.)

 ## HeLoved